vatlab/sos/doc/variables.md

 ## Python Expression with SoS variables

-**Any python expression involving any SoS variables and defined functions can be used to define variables**, **expressions within `${}` will be evaluated in actions**.
+**Any python expression involving any SoS variables and defined functions can be used to define variables**.
 A sequence result will be converted to list of strings and all other result will be converted to string.
 For example

 * `input[0]` gets the first input file
 * `os.path.basename(input[0])` get the base name of input file